Turtles all the way down: Modern form

 In the form of "rocks all the way down", the saying dates to at least 1838, when it was printed in an unsigned anecdote in the New-York Mirror about a schoolboy and an old woman living in the woods:

-A version of the saying in its "turtle" form appeared in an 1854 transcript of remarks by preacher Joseph Frederick Berg addressed to Joseph Barker:
+Another version of the saying appeared in an 1854 transcript of remarks by preacher Joseph Frederick Berg addressed to Joseph Barker:

 Many 20th-century attributions claim that philosopher and psychologist William James is the source of the phrase.
 James referred to the fable of the elephant and tortoise several times, but told the infinite regress story with "rocks all the way down" in his 1882 essay, "Rationality, Activity and Faith":

 The linguist John R. Ross also associates James with the phrase:

 Turtle world, infinite regress and explanatory failure

 The mythological idea of a turtle world is often used as an illustration of infinite regresses.
 An infinite regress is an infinite series of entities governed by a recursive principle that determines how each entity in the series depends on or is produced by its predecessor.
 The main interest in infinite regresses is due to their role in infinite regress arguments.
 An infinite regress argument is an argument against a theory based on the fact that this theory leads to an infinite regress.
 For such an argument to be successful, it has to demonstrate not just that the theory in question entails an infinite regress but also that this regress is vicious.
 There are different ways in which a regress can be vicious.
 The idea of a turtle world exemplifies viciousness due to explanatory failure: it does not solve the problem it was formulated to solve.
 Instead, it assumes already in disguised form what it was supposed to explain.
 This is akin to the informal fallacy of begging the question.
 In one interpretation, the goal of positing the existence of a world turtle is to explain why the earth seems to be at rest instead of falling down: because it rests on the back of a giant turtle.
 In order to explain why the turtle itself is not in free fall, another, even bigger turtle is posited, and so on, resulting in a world that is turtles all the way down.
 Despite its shortcomings in clashing with modern physics, and due to its ontological extravagance, this theory seems to be metaphysically possible, assuming that space is infinite, thereby avoiding an outright contradiction.
 But it fails because it has to assume rather than explain at each step that there is another thing that is not falling.
 It does not explain why nothing at all is falling.